-The College President will appoint an employee to act as the College's Non Discrimination Compliance Officer (NDCO) who is currently the Chief Human Resources Officer.
+The College's Non-Discrimination Compliance Officer (NDCO) is the college's Chief Human Resources Officer (CHRO).
+In the event of absence of the CHRO, the college's Executive Vice President of Finance and Administrative Services will serve as the NDCO.
 The NDCO will be responsible for the investigation of complaints of alleged discrimination within the guidelines of existing legislation, College policy and appropriate contracts.